cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 **CockroachDB serializable isolation implementation highlights:**

 - CockroachDB is using a non-lock based optimistic concurrency control, acquiring no read locks.
-- Writes proceed if there is no lock conflict, regardless of the reader's state in any transaction.
+- Writes proceed if there is no lock conflict.
 - To ensure serializability, CockroachDB *validates that the previous reads haven't changed at the commit time*.
 If reads are non-repeatable, the transaction in conflict is forced to restart.
-- A transaction that was forced to restart, will return error `40001` to the client to be retried.
+- When a transaction is forced to restart, CockroachDB will make the best effort to automatically retry it on the server side, provided the conflict can be discovered in the first statement of a transaction.
+If autoretry is not possible, a transaction returns a `40001` error for a client side retry.